ch-patrick-scheidegger/c-plus-plus-ost/week02/README.md

 ## a) Experiment: unspecified sequence

-Modify the program `greeting.cpp` from the lecture material.
-Add a second string parameter to `sayGreeting()` and output it together with name.
-Call it with calling `inputName()` twice.
+Experiment with the `bad_greeting.cpp` from the lecture material.
+It features a second string parameter on `sayGreeting()`.
+It is called with `inputName()` supplying each argument.
 What happens?
 Is the sequence of words the same as you entered it?
 Is the program safe to use?

 ## b) Experiment: output with conditional operator